Angels100k/nexcms/README.md

 # setup own theme

+## Fields setup

+To use fields in your theme you have to create them, once you've inistiated your theme and activated it you need to go to http://localhost:3000/admin/settings/fields and create your fields that you'll be using in the components page for your components

 ## component setup
 to create components in the application add folder to
 @/theme/[themeName]/component
 in there you can create all your components

 for possible atoms (like button)